The Best Savings Accounts in Maryland for 2023

 Access

-Online and mobile banking seem standard today, but don’t assume a particular bank or credit union will offer all the features you want and need.
-Some smaller institutions may have limited digital tools, meaning you might not get things like mobile check deposit.
+Online and mobile banking seem standard today but don’t assume a particular bank or credit union will offer all the features you want and need.
+Some smaller institutions may have limited digital tools, meaning you might not get things like mobile check deposits.

-On the flip side, online banks don’t have branches so if in-person assistance is important to you, look to your local institutions instead.
+On the other hand, online banks don’t have branches, so if you value in-person assistance, look to your local institutions instead.

 If your bank or credit union has a branch nearby, you can walk in for assistance most days of the week.
 But if you have an account with an online bank, how will you get help when you need it?
 Most offer customer call centers, but not all are staffed 24/7.
 For additional flexibility, look for banks that offer chat support as well.